Maximilien-Hantonne/Bose-Hubbard-Phase-Transition/README.md

 ## License

-This project is licensed under the GNU GPLv3 - see LICENCE file for details
+This project is licensed under the GNU GPLv3 - see [LICENCE](https://github.com/Maximilien-Hantonne/Bose-Hubbard-Phase-Transition/blob/main/LICENSE) file for details.